-A continuous stream of changes has been made over the years to try and reverse the decline but in fact we have been unsuccessful.
-In this time of change and decline many effective, long term leaders have left the movement.
 A successful movement occurs at the section level – not the area, council or national level.
 Run a good program with lots of outdoor activities and youth will join.
 Allow individual sections and experienced leaders to have significant input as to how the organization should function and individuals will be willing to help others succeed.
 Support individuals with effective training and mentoring and sections will flourish.